 41. Over-egging the pudding

 Making sure the copy isn’t boring does not mean exaggerating and overpromising.
 Get enthusiastic about your offer, by all means, but manage expectations and don’t make it seem like a silver bullet.
-Leads now come with in-built lie detectors, and they might be turned off and leave the landing page.
+Leads now come with in-built lie detectors, and they might turn off and leave the landing page.
 If they make it to the offer, they’ll be annoyed when it doesn’t match the promises you’ve made.

 42. Mistakes in the copy